 “Just bring us whatever you have,” she cuts in.

 As the saleswoman stomps off, I move to stand next to my mother.
-“It’s okay, Mom,” I say, feeling myself color with embarrassment.
-“We can look somewhere else.”
+“It’s okay, Mom,” I say, flushing with embarrassment.
+“Let’s go somewhere else.”

-“No,” she says firmly.
-“This is where all the other mothers bring their daughters.
-If they think they’re too good to have us here, then they can think again.”
+“No,” she grounds out.
+“This is where all the mothers bring their daughters.
+They’re not too good for us.”
 Then, under her breath, “Carrajo coñyo.”